sputnik63/acbot/README.md

 export LANGUAGE=it_IT
 ```

+## Test
+In **test** directory there are files to send infrared signal using IrToy or pigpio by command line but without using the Telegram bot.

+## ToDo and known issues
+- [ ] Extract hardcoded parts of any particular remote control from acbot.py
+- [ ] After issue /stop the bot exit definitely and it does not restart sending /start

 ## Contributing
 Please feel free to contribute to the project with new infrared codes or devices or translating the strings in other languages.
 I've no other available air conditioners :smile: and I'd like to improve the ACBot code to be more "flexible" without any dependency from a particular remote control in the code.
 Actually some little part of the RKS502A502A are hardcoded in acbot.py.
 Only using Lirc you can be almost completely remote control independent